The structure of GP training in Staffordshire and Shropshire is changing from August 2017 to a scheme known as Springboard Training.

 - Good standard of Educational Reviews and trainee support through-out

-- University Hospital of North Staffordshire acts as a tertiary centre
+- University Hospital of North Staffordshire Royal Stoke Hospital acts as a tertiary centre

 - District General Hospitals based at Burton, Stafford, Telford and Shrewsbury delivering training focussed on GP curriculum and GP requirements

-A large scheme with 70 trainees provides into two more effective smaller schemes on a Thursday morning and afternoon.
+A large scheme with 70 trainees spread across Shropshire but also includes Welshpool and Montgomery which are in Powys, Wales but both are only 40 minutes from Shrewsbury.
 Secondary care jobs are delivered at two hospital centres at the county town of Shrewsbury as well as Telford.
 Both these hospitals are working closely with the TPDs to deliver GP focussed training.

 GP trainers are well motivated and provide superb support for trainees who are accepted into the practice team.
 Practices can be town or rural based.
 The out-of-hours provider ShropDoc provides well-supported OOHs training for the GP trainees.